Juneteenth, the newest federal holiday, is gaining awareness

 Widespread recognition of the holiday was slow moving.
 For years, it was a relatively obscure holiday celebrated among Black people with little acknowledgment or understanding from outside cultures and communities.

-Markle and his fiancée were visiting the National Mall in Washington, D.C. during the long holiday weekend and said it wasn't until he was in his forties that he learned about Black history events like Juneteenth, Black Wall Street and the Tulsa race massacre.
+Markle and his fiancée were visiting the National Mall in Washington, D.C., during the long holiday weekend and said it wasn't until he was in his 40s that he learned about Black history events like Juneteenth, Black Wall Street and the Tulsa Race Massacre.

 "That was kind of shocking that like a big piece of American history was something that I had never learned about and was unaware of that much of my life."